Naicigam28/arduino-first-sketch/README.md

 # arduino-first-sketch
-Trying out arduino for the first time
+Trying out arduino for the first time and built some flashing lights